aronlindberg/Social-Network-Analysis-in-R/Readme.md

 # Social Network Analysis in R #

-The purpose of this repository is to learn how to run SNA in R
+The purpose of this repository is to learn how to run SNA in R during the summer of 2012.

 ## Resources ##